LoginRadius/engineering-portal/content/Role-Based-User-Authentication-with-LoginRadius-and-ReactJs/index.md

 }
 ```

 ## Using the LoginRadius API

-As an additional feature, we can use the LoginRadius react SDK to access the API to get parameters that are assigned upon logging in using the login form.
-We will use this method to check if our user is a client or administrator.
-Whenever a user creates an account using the form they are assigned a unique user-id called `Uid` which we can view in our dashboard under manage users.
-We will reference this user id to determine our user’s roles.
-To do this we will need to fetch and return the uid of the current user.
+As an additional feature, you can use the LoginRadius React SDK to access the API to get parameters that are assigned upon logging in using the login form.
+You can use this method to check if an user is a client or administrator.
+Whenever a user creates an account using the form, the user is assigned a unique user-id called `Uid`, which you can view in your dashboard under "manage users".
+You can reference this user id to determine your users’ roles.
+To do this, you need to fetch and return the `Uid` of the current user.
 The fetch request for the user role requires the `Uid` and your `app secret key` as parameters within the URL.

-Within your `src` folder create a file name `return.js` and populate it with the following code:
+In your `src` folder, create a file name `return.js`, and populate it with the following code:

 ```javascript
 import React, { useEffect, useState } from "react";